FIRST IMPRESSIONS BY A VISITING TOURIST

 This pretty windmill in Teguise stands as a monument to what was - before tourism - Lanzarote's most important industry, the production of toasted flour or 'gofio'

-This article is written by an ordinary tourist, equipped only with a camera and a car, and with no connection to Lanzarote other than the desire to get away for a nice vacation in the winter months of the year.
-That vacation was taken in the first week of February 2014, and it lasted six days.
+This article is written from the point of view of an ordinary tourist, equipped only with a camera and a car, and with no connection to Lanzarote other than the desire to get away for a nice vacation in the winter months of the year.
+That vacation of mine was taken in the first week of February 2014, and it lasted six days.
 Four days were spent in the resort of Playa Blanca or in the region around the resort.
 Two days were spent travelling in the countryside.
 This article is simply my recorded impression of the island - the tourist centres and the areas away from the tourist hot spots.

-And it is a favourable impression.
-Lanzarote is an island of winter warmth and summer heat, an island of purpose-built tourist resorts where visitors can spend time without the stress of being in a foreign country, because there is nothing alien about the culture.
-90% of the inhabitants of the resorts are tourists, and all they have to do is enjoy themselves and be waited on.
-And with well maintained hotel pools and golden beaches close at hand, and nightlife laid on in the evening, many will be content to do just that, and have the time of their lives.
+It is of course a favourable impression.
+Lanzarote is an island of winter warmth and summer heat, an island of purpose-built tourist resorts where visitors can spend time without the stress of being in a foreign, rather confusing country - because there is nothing alien about the culture here.
+90% of the inhabitants of the resorts are tourists, and all they have to do is enjoy themselves and be waited upon.
+And with well maintained hotel pools and sandy beaches close at hand, and nightlife laid on in the evening, many will be content to do just that, and have the time of their lives.

 But Lanzarote is an island to explore; an island of quirky architectural attractions, an island of extraordinarily interesting geography and geology, an island of pleasant countryside, an island of pretty villages.
 Everyone who visits should make the most of their time and enjoy the whole of the island and not just the beach front hotel.